 Do Your Red Threads Match?

-When we’re looking for a job, we often get fixated on a single question: “What should I do?”
-But this can get us off track, and distract us from asking ourselves what will make us feel truly comfortable, powerful, and strong in that new job.
+When we’re in the middle of a job search, we often get fixated on a single question: “What should I do?”
+But this can get us off track, and distract us from asking ourselves what will make us feel truly comfortable, powerful, and strong in that job search.
 This is where your Red Thread comes in.

 When Diane von Furstenberg was asked about what she did in her early days before her career took off, she said that she didn’t know what she wanted to do, but she knew the kind of woman that she wanted to be.
 When you’re eyeing a career shift, you can use the steps of the Red Thread to guide you.

 If you’re looking at where you are right now and you’re not sure if you should stay, look at the concepts of problem, idea, and change, and see if they match up between you and your employer.

 What does a job search, the Red Thread, and my celebrity crush, Diana von Furstenberg, all have in common, other than me?
 Stay tuned to find out.
 I’m Tamsen Webster of TamsenWebster.com and this is Find the Red Thread.

 I was on Jay Acunzo’s great Unthinkable podcast the other week and afterward, I got a question from one of Jay’s listeners, and the question was, “How can I use the Red Thread in a job search?”
 Now, I get that frustration because all of us have been in a position where we are deciding whether or not to stay in our job or leave it, whether we want to stay in corporate America or become an entrepreneur, and whatever that answer is, there’s still that other question that comes afterwards, “Well, what should I do?
 What jobs should I apply for?
 What business should I start?”
 It can be pretty stressful.